zesterer/chumsky/README.md

 performance standards for Rust libraries are already far above most language ecosystems, so you can be sure that chumsky will keep pace with your use-case.

-Benchmarks were performed on a 16-core AMD Ryzen 7 3700x.
+Benchmarks were performed on a single core of an AMD Ryzen 7 3700x.

 ## Notes